Cardiac Device/Electrophysiology Clinic

 - Does not require the use of wires, known as “leads,” to deliver pacing therapy

 - Has an estimated average 12-year battery life

 - Responds to patients’ activity levels by automatically adjusting therapy

 - Delivered directly into the heart through a catheter inserted in the femoral vein

 - Does not require a surgical incision or creation of a “pocket” under the skin, which eliminates any visible sign of the device and a potential source of complications

 - The Micra design incorporates a retrieval feature to enable retrieval when possible; however, the device is designed to be left in the body

-Implantable Cardiac Defibrillator (ICD) and ICD Analysis
+Implantable Cardiac Defibrillator (ICD)

 An ICD is a small device that is implanted to detect abnormal heart rhythms.
 If a dangerous and potentially lethal abnormal heart rhythm is detected the device will deliver an electric shock to restore a normal heartbeat.
 ICDs have been very useful in preventing sudden death in patients with known, sustained ventricular tachycardia or fibrillation.
 Studies have shown that they may have a role in preventing cardiac arrest in high-risk patients who haven’t had, but are at risk for, life-threatening ventricular arrhythmias.